I love hearing how people want to use their points, and how they find their ideal flights using the points they’ve earned.

-American Express are offering up to 120,000 bonus Membership Rewards points for Point Hacks readers with the American Express Platinum Charge.
+American Express are offering 80,000 bonus Membership Rewards points with the American Express Platinum Charge.
 A great card for those who want to earn Membership Rewards points on everyday spend with lots of additional benefits.
 Read the Point Hacks guide for the full rundown.

 - $300 travel credit annually

 - Unlimited access to certain airline lounges - including Virgin Australia Domestic, Delta and American Express lounges globally